nsreeen/nsreeen.github.io/content/blog/rc_2022_week_9_day_3.md

 ### The OverloadedStrings pragma

 There are a few different string types in Haskell - String, Text, ByteString.
 The `{-# LANGUAGE OverloadedStrings #-}` pragma allows the different types be operated on interchangeably via the `IsString` typeclass.
-This is similar to how the `Num` typeclass allows different number types to be operated.
-Overloaded strings are useful when working with strings from different places (http requests and user input).
+This is similar to how the `Num` typeclass allows different number types to be operated on.
+Overloaded strings are useful when working with strings from different places (eg. http requests and user input).

 ### Lenses